asheshrambachan/LanguageModel_Labels/prediction_cb/README.md

 # Prediction Tasks: Congressional Bills

 This subdirectory contains scripts, data, and outputs for **prediction tasks** using **Congressional bills** data.
-The workflow involves cleaning and preparing the data, querying LLMs, generating embeddings for similarity analysis, and summarizing the results for use in plots and tables.
+The workflow involves cleaning and preparing the data, querying LLMs, generating embeddings for similarity analysis, and summarizing the results for use in figures and tables.

 ## Directory Structure

 - `code/`: Python and R scripts for data cleaning, prompt creation, querying LLMs, embedding generation, and result summarization.
-    - `1_clean_bills.py`: Cleans and preprocesses Congressional Bills data.
-    - `2.*.py`: Scripts for prompt creation, LLM querying, and response decoding using the specified prompt templates and LLM models (see [here](./data/prompt_templates.csv)).
-    - `3.*.py`: Scripts for embedding generation and similarity analysis.
-    - `4.*.py`: Scripts for summarizing prediction and completion results.
-    - `run_all.sh`: Shell script to execute the entire workflow in sequence.
 - `data/`: Contains input and output data files, including:
 - `temp`/: Temporary directory for intermediate files during execution.